Department of Molecular Oncology

 About

 Our main research programs are devoted to colorectal cancer and prostate cancer, and we have a longstanding project portfolio also on other solid tumor types.
-Our expertise in biomedical research spans several disciplines from cell biology to translational research, including also active clinical research collaborations, and we have a broad range of advanced technologies established in-lab.
-The department scientists are inventors of several biomedical patents and active innovation projects.
+Our expertise in biomedical research spans several disciplines, and we have a broad range of advanced technologies established in-lab.

-All three group leaders are adjunct professors at the University of Oslo and are affiliated with the Institute for Clinical Medicine, the Institute for Biosciences and the Institute for Informatics.
-We aim to complete at least 3 academic degrees annually, and since the inauguration of the Department in 2006, 75 MSc/PhD degrees have successfully been defended.
+The group leaders are adjunct professors at the University of Oslo and are affiliated with the Institute for Clinical Medicine, the Institute for Biosciences and the Institute for Informatics.
+We aim to complete at least 3 academic degrees annually, and since the inauguration of the Department in 2006, 48 MSc and 41 PhD degrees have successfully been defended.

 Latest News